niilante/FFCK/README.md

 * The flags are depending on the Browser source code which basically spoken means that if the source is flawed or doesn't worked as advertised an attacker can find its way around with new a Proof of concept (PoC) which might not even public available.
 * About:config changes does not migrate attacks like [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), data leaks, source code problems, [exploits](https://en.wikipedia.org/wiki/Exploit_(computer_security)), [0day](https://en.wikipedia.org/wiki/Zero-day_(computing)) or other spoofing attacks which might be unknown.

-Archiving more security is way harder than trying to build defences against privacy related attacks because [those two things are not the same](https://www.globalsign.com/en/blog/what-is-the-difference-between-privacy-and-security/) and the philosophy (in my opinion) must be that important problems have to be always addresses by the Browser itself without the need to change some flags/options.
+Archiving more security is way harder than trying to build defenses against privacy related attacks because [those two things are not the same](https://www.globalsign.com/en/blog/what-is-the-difference-between-privacy-and-security/) and the philosophy (in my opinion) must be that important problems have to be always addresses by the Browser itself without the need to change some flags/options.
 Stay away from ["Ultimative Firefox Privacy & Security Guides"](https://www.bestvpn.com/guides/firefox-privacy-security-guide/) those are in 99% of all cases [clickbait](https://en.wikipedia.org/wiki/Clickbait) and are very soon outdated, browser security itself is very very hard to archive if not almost impossible and needs constantly to be monitored.

 ### Research